eric-nichols-nyc/audiograph-supabase-admin/supabase/functions/calculate-artist-similarities/README.md

 ## Overview

 The Artist Similarity System calculates and maintains similarity scores between artists in the Audiograph platform.
-It uses a combination of genre matching, name similarity, and content embedding comparison to determine how similar artists are to each other.
+It uses a combination of genre matching, name similarity, content embedding comparison, and platform metrics to determine how similar artists are to each other.

 ## System Components